IKOSTYUK/ikostyuk.github.io/_posts/2018-03-16-MTA-Analysis.md

 In his piece, [Don't You Be My Neighbor](http://nymag.com/nymetro/realestate/urbandev/features/n_10289/), Colson Whitehead sums it up with his first sentence:

-> "I used to live in Fort Greene, and whenever I visit my old neighborhood, I am tormented by the same absurd thought: I should have bought that crack house when I had the chance."
+<blockquote> I used to live in Fort Greene, and whenever I visit my old neighborhood, I am tormented by the same absurd thought: I should have bought that crack house when I had the chance. <blockquote/>

 The 2004 [rezoning](https://www.brooklyn-usa.org/wp-content/uploads/2016/02/Downtown-Brooklyn-2004-Rezoning_Final.pdf) of Dowtown Brooklyn added almost 10M sf of residential space and over 1M sf of both office and retail space.